Osteopaths apply a holistic approach of manual therapy and health advice to help people with a variety of issues from bad backs to headaches

 Professional development

-To stay registered with the GOsC, you must do at least 90 hours of CPD over three years, including 45 hours of learning with others.
+To stay registered with the GOsC, you must do at least 90 hours of CPD over three years, plus 45 hours of learning with others.

 CPD activities can include: